louiz/biboumi/doc/biboumi.1.rst

 identd_port
 -----------

 The TCP port on which to listen for identd queries.
 The default is the standard value: 113.
+To be able to listen on this privileged port, biboumi needs to have certain capabilities: on linux, using systemd, this can be achieved by adding `AmbientCapabilities=CAP_NET_BIND_SERVICE` to the unit file.
+On other systems, other solutions exist, like the portacl module on FreeBSD.

+If biboumi’s identd server is properly started, it will receive queries from the IRC servers asking for the “identity” of each IRC connection made to it.
+Biboumi will answer with a hash of the JID that made the connection.
+This is useful for the IRC server to be able to distinguish the different users, and be able to deal with the absuses without having to simply ban the IP.
+Without this identd server, moderation is a lot harder, because all the different users of a single biboumi instance all share the same IP, and they can’t be distinguished by the IRC servers.

 policy_directory
 ----------------